The Walking Dead: Michonne: Episodes

 The game was separated into three episodes, released in one-month intervals.

 Development

-In June 2015, Telltale announced a three-episode series The Walking Dead: Michonne.
-The mini-series was originally scheduled to be released as downloadable content for Season 2.
-However, in December 2015 Telltale announced that the game would be released in February 2016 as a standalone title that would not require any previous game in the series to play.
+In June 2015, Telltale announced a three-episode series titled The Walking Dead: Michonne.
+The mini-series was originally scheduled to be released as downloadable content for Season Two.
+However, in December 2015, Telltale announced that the game would be released in February 2016 as a standalone title that would not require any previous game in the series to play.

-The Walking Dead: Michonne was the first game developed under a partial reworking of the new Telltale Tool, the game's engine, that provided better support for newer consoles, particularly with DirectX.
+Michonne was the first game developed under a partial reworking of the new Telltale Tool, the game's engine, that provided better support for newer consoles, particularly with DirectX.
 The completely reworked Telltale Tool was completed for Telltale's next release, Batman: The Telltale Series.

 Soundtrack

-On September 10, 2019, an official soundtrack album of Jared Emerson-Johnson's score to the game was released for digital download and on streaming services, with a special edition set of vinyl lps due to release shortly thereafter.
+On September 10, 2019, an official soundtrack album of Jared Emerson-Johnson's score to the game was released for digital download and on streaming services, with a special edition set of vinyl LPs due to release shortly thereafter.